chris-short/devopsish.com/content/sponsor/index.md

 ## DevOps'ish Sponsorships Include

-- Each newsletter features only one ad, giving you exclusive access to DevOps'ish readers
-- Ads are placed below the introduction for optimal visibility
+- Sponsors are placed at the top of the newsletter for optimal visibility
-- The newsletter is text-based, not graphical, which guards against content blockers while maintaining the quality experience subscribers expect.
+- The newsletter is text-based, not graphical, which guards against content blockers while maintaining the quality experience subscribers expect
-- Brand recognition and engagement from our worldwide readers
+- Brand recognition and engagement from subscribers across the globe that are trying to solve real problems everyday
 - Previous sponsors include O'Reilly, Indeed, Datadog, Honeycomb, ThoughtWorks, Depot, and many more

 ## Newsletter Metrics